rxweb/rxweb/docs/reactive-form-validators/validation-decorators/startsWith.md

 <table class="table table-bordered table-striped showHideElement">
 <tr><th>Option</th><th>Description</th></tr>
 <tr><td><a (click)='scrollTo("#value")' title="value">value</a></td><td>The `value` from which the input should starts with.</td></tr>
 <tr><td><a  (click)='scrollTo("#conditionalExpression")' title="conditionalExpression">conditionalExpression</a></td><td>startsWith validation should be applied if the condition is matched in the `conditionalExpression` function.
 Validation framework will pass two parameters at the time of `conditionalExpression` check.
 Those two parameters are current `FormGroup` value and root `FormGroup` value.
 You can apply the condition on respective object value.If there is need of dynamic validation means it is not fixed in client code, it will change based on some criterias.
 In this scenario you can bind the expression based on the expression value is coming from the web server in `string` format.
-The `conditionalExpression` will work as same as client function.
+The `conditionalExpression` will work same as client function.
 For boolean variables, if you want to apply conditionalExpression, you must use `===` instead of `==`.</td></tr>
 <tr><td><a  (click)='scrollTo("#message")'  title="message">message</a></td><td>To override the global configuration message and set the custom error message on respective FormControl</td></tr>
 </table>